 Training and induction provided for new Trustees will depend on their existing experience.
-Our Trustees are given the opportunity to attend training sessions at any time during the year and have access to Learning Link

-- an online training portal provided by the National Governance Association.
-Modules are recommended to the Trustees and Governors throughout the year, by the Trust Governance Professional.
-For example, we ask all Local Governing Body Governors to complete the Safeguarding for Governors module, which is then embedded with a face to face session with our Safeguarding Trustee, to ensure understanding.
+Our Trustees are given the opportunity to attend training sessions at any time during the year and have access to Learning Link - an online training portal provided by the National Governance Association (NGA).
+Modules are recommended to the Trustees and Governors throughout the year by the Trust Governance Professional.
+All Local Governing Body members are asked to complete the Safeguarding for Governors module, which is then embedded in a face to face session with our Safeguarding Trustee to ensure understanding.

-Induction training is offered by the National Governance Association as part of the Gold Subscription for each school.
-Each year the Trustees and Governors are offered updated training on relevant issues and changes in legislation, delivered by the Executive Headteacher.
+Induction training is offered by the NGA as part of the Gold Subscription for each school.
+Annually the Trustees and Governors are offered updated training on relevant issues and changes in legislation, delivered by the Executive Headteacher.
 The topics covered are regularly reviewed to ensure that Trustees are kept as up to date as possible.